drunkenkismet/freeCodeCamp/guide/english/javascript/classes/index.md

 This article assumes that you have a basic understanding of <a href="/src/pages/javascript/prototypes/index.md">prototypes</a>.

-For the sake of clarity let us assume that we want to create a class which can do the following
+For the sake of clarity, let us assume we want to create a class which can do the following:

 ```javascript
 var p = new Person('James','Bond'); // create a new instance of Person class